legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 the default password (same as the user name) is used.

-## Remote Connect to Desktop in the Container
+## Remote Connection to Desktop in the Container

 Download the NoMachine client from <https://www.nomachine.com/download>, install the client,